Montréal's most beautiful winter terraces

 Restaurant Île de France

-The historic Art Deco restaurant Le 9e and Restaurant Île de France have reopened their doors after a quarter-century of closure.
+On the top floor of the Eaton Centre, the historic Art Deco restaurant Le 9e and Restaurant Île de France have reopened their doors after a quarter-century of closure.
 Classified as part of Quebec's cultural heritage in August 2000, they have been wonderfully restored.
 The Île-de-France restaurant, in addition to offering a fabulous view of downtown, seats 120 guests and promises a gastronomic experience featuring French culinary traditions infused with New York and Montréal influences.

 Website